This is why a police helicopter was flying over the city of Edinburgh last night

-Police car rammed in operation to trace stolen vehicles in north Edinburgh
+The same three criminals are believed to have been involved both incidents in just five hours apart on Monday.

-A significant police operation was underway in Edinburgh on Monday night in an attempt to trace three men driving a stolen Mercedes who are believed to have also crashed another stolen car into a police vehicle earlier in the evening.
+The trip fled from the scene after crashing a Volkswagen Tiguan into a police car at around 5.15pm in Eskfield Grove, Dalkeith.
+Two officers received treatment from an ambulance crew at the scene.

-The men broke into a house on Strachan Road at around 10.15pm and stole the keys to the grey Mercedes GLA.
+Shortly after 10.15pm, the same three men broke into a house on Strachan Road in Edinburgh stole the keys to a grey Mercedes GLA.

-They took the car – registration SM10 EEH – from the driveway and smashed through a security gate to escape, badly damaging the front of the car.
+They took the £32,000 car – registration SM10 EEH – from the driveway and smashed through a security gate to escape, badly damaging its front end.

-The driver of the stolen car made an attempt to crash into the police vehicle and the chase was abandoned.
+The driver made an attempt to crash into the police vehicle forcing officers to abandon the chase on safety grounds.

 A police helicopter was deployed over the city to try to trace the car and the three men involved.